University of the Cordilleras

-The University of the Cordilleras (UC or UC-BCF; Unibersidad ng Kordilyeras), formerly known as the Baguio Colleges Foundation (BCF), is a private research coeducational university in Baguio, Philippines.
-Founded by Benjamin R. Salvosa and his wife Evangelina D. Salvosa in 1946, it offers programs at the elementary, secondary, undergraduate and graduate levels catering to around 18,000 students.
+The University of the Cordilleras (UC or UC-BCF; Unibersidad ng Kordilyeras), formerly known as the Baguio Colleges Foundation (BCF), is a private coeducational university in Baguio, Philippines.
+Founded by Benjamin R. Salvosa and his wife Evangelina D. Salvosa in 1946, it offers programs at the elementary, secondary, undergraduate and graduate levels catering to around 21,000 students.

 It has three campuses all located in Baguio.
 The main campus is at the city center, near the Baguio Cathedral and SM City Baguio.
 It has an autonomous status granted by the Commission on Higher Education (CHED) and is an ISO certified university.
 The university's alumni include two Philippine Bar Examination topnotchers (first placers) and has graduated the founder and several members of Team Lakay Wushu.
 The university's athletics team is nicknamed UC Jaguars.

 History

 Founding

 Baguio Colleges was founded on June 19, 1946, by Atty.
 Benjamin R. Salvosa and his wife Evangelina D. Salvosa.
 It was the first higher learning institution in the highland city of Baguio established after World War II.
 The college started with 156 students in teacher training and liberal arts, establishing the College of Liberal Art and College of Education.
 Baguio Colleges rented spaces in the Arevalo and the Antipolo buildings and later moved to the Lopez and Limping buildings along Session Road.The grade school department opened in 1946 and the high school department opened the following year.
 The growing population led to the construction of the campus along Hamada Road.
 When the buildings at the main campus at Governor Pack Road were finally completed, the grade school and high school department became a laboratory school.

 The founder thought of a college for law which he would model after his alma mater, the University of the Philippines College of Law.
 It was the only institution offering law north of Manila when the College of Law opened in 1952.
 Until the seventies, the College of Law could not support itself and had to depend on subsidy from the school administration.
 For some time, the founder himself taught law and served as the first dean from 1952 to 1966.

 The administration converted the college into a foundation as Baguio Colleges Foundation in 1966.
 The founder, Atty.
 Benjamin R. Salvosa, sat as the chairman of the board of trustees and remained as the president until the early part of 1994.